Serre-invariant stability conditions and Ulrich bundles on cubic threefolds

 where $\Xi: \ku(X) \to \Db(\PP^2, \cB_0)$ is a fully faithful embedding.
 We set

 which is equivalent to $\ku(X)$ by definition.
-In \cite{macri:categorical-invarinat-cubic-threefolds,macri:acm-bundles-cubic-3fold}, the authors use the semiorthogonal decomposition \eqref{semi} to construct stability conditions on $\ku(X)$.
-In this section, we first summarize their construction and then show that all these stability conditions on $\ku(X)$ are $\cS$-invariant and lie in the same orbit with respect to $\widetilde{\text{GL}}^+_2$-action.
+In~\cite{macri:categorical-invarinat-cubic-threefolds,macri:acm-bundles-cubic-3fold}, the authors use the se\-mi\-or\-thog\-o\-nal decomposition \eqref{semi} to construct stability conditions on $\ku(X)$.
+In this section, we first summarise their construction and then show that all these stability conditions on $\ku(X)$ are $\cS$-invariant and lie in the same orbit with respect to $\widetilde{\text{GL}}^+_2$-action.